Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ## Serial Monitor Printout

-The serial monitor list should be similar to the one below, based on selections you made:
+The serial monitor list should be similar to the one below, based on selections you made.

 ![image](https://github.com/Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/blob/main/Images/printout.jpg)

+Notice that there is a temperature variable and a tem variable shown.
+The temperature displays the most recent valid temperature.
+If the most recent temperture was invalid, then the tem value displays "--"; otherwise tem = temperature.
+The temperature variable is published.
+The same is true of the humidity and hum variables.
+This approach keeps the published history graphs in a reasonable range while at the same time providing a debug/verification mechanism.